China Packing List: What We’d Pack Again Next Time

 If you're traveling in China during spring or summer, especially in the south like Guilin or outdoors, be sure to pack mosquito repellent and sunscreen.
 They’ll save you more than once.

-Additionally, Chinese culture tends to favor modest clothing, with low-cut tops being uncommon.
+Additionally, Chinese culture tends to favor modest clothing, we never saw anyone using low-cut tops.
 It’s best to choose t-shirts or tops that cover the shoulders and avoid tight clothing like leggings or body-hugging dresses.

-Remember to dress conservatively, especially when visiting religious or cultural sites, such as temples or monasteries.
+If you are planning to visit some religious or cultural sites, such as temples or monasteries, remember to dress conservatively.
 In these places, both men and women should cover their shoulders and knees as a sign of respect.

 ✈︎ Ready to explore China but feeling overwhelmed?
 Start with our China Travel Essentials for budget tips, must-visits, and everything in between.